-Bus on-time performance is calculated by dividing the number of departures between 0 and 5 minutes after scheduled departure time at the defined time points by the overall number of departures as captured by the AVL system, and multiplying the result by 100.
-Note that 30 seconds are added to both ends of the 0 to 5 minute interval to capture the deviation of various time-tracking equipment.
+Bus on-time performance is calculated by dividing the number of departures between zero and five minutes after scheduled departure time at the defined time points by the overall number of departures as captured by the AVL system, and multiplying the result by 100.
+Note that 30 seconds are added to both ends of the zero to five-minute interval to capture the deviation of various time-tracking equipment.

 On-time performance is monitored on a route-by-route basis.
 If the on-time performance for a route falls below the target rate of 78.5%, it will be flagged and subject to review.
 Upon identification of causes for substandard on-time performance, actions will be developed and implemented as resources permit.
-These actions generally include adjustments to headways and/or running times.
+These actions generally include adjustments to headways and/or running times.5

-\ In FY16 the MARTA Board adopted the recently completed Comprehensive Operations Analysis (COA).
-The implementation of the COA will continue in FY17 and subsequent years upon completion of the MARTA Transit Development Plan (TDP).
+5 In FY16 the MARTA Board adopted the Comprehensive Operations Analysis (COA).
+The implementation of the COA continued in FY17, FY18, and is continuing in FY19.
+Subsequent years will implement changes identified in the upcoming MARTA Transit Development Plan (TDP).